-When Q listedLGBTQ legendsin a recent 10 Queer Things feature, transgender men who “most everyone knows and will remember forever” proved difficult to bring to mind.
 I consulted a longtime trans male friend, community worker, thought leader and Q contributor for guidance.
-He thought of the same names I had, but none that were mainstream “legends” for their work or actions.
+He thought of the same names I did, but none that were mainstream “legends” for their work or actions.

 “We are so invisible,” he said.
 “I really don’t know a name that’s even close to that kind of stature.
 Brandon Teena is known for being murdered.
 Chaz Bono is really just known for being Sonny and Cher’s kid.
-[Georgia native] Robert Eads is known for dying unnecessarily of ovarian cancer and then the name of a conference.
-There are a few guys doing a lot right now who are still stuper young.”
+There are a few guys doing a lot right now who are still super young.”

 The basketball player came out and became the NCAA’s first openly transgender Division I athlete.
 Now he is a lecturer and author focusing on the trans experience in LGBTQ activism.